Rom3oDelta7/esp8266_LED/README.md

 (See [LEDCALC] for an online tool to help you determine the current resistor to use).
 This library is written specifically for the ESP8266 and uses the SDK OS Timer for blinking LEDs.

-This library supercedes the [LED3] library.
+This library supersedes the [LED3] library.
 It provides all of the functionality of the [LED3] library plus new features, but, unlike [LED3], it can only be used on an ESP8266.

 # Programming Interface